sangamhoni/blackjack-py/README.md

 # Blackjack!
-Blackjack is a popular gambling card game in which players attempt to make a hand as close as possible to a sum of 21 without going over.
+Blackjack is a popular gambling card game where players aim to create a hand as close as possible to a sum of 21 without going over.

-Each player is dealt an initial hand of 2 cards.
-The first player may then choose to "hit" (draw another card into their hand) or "stand" (keep their current hand), and play passes to the next player.
-A player may hit as many times as they want, but if they go over 21, they "bust" - or automatically lose.
+Each player is initially dealt 2 cards.
+The player can then choose to "hit" (draw another card) or "stand" (keep their current hand).
+A player may hit as many times as they like, but if their hand exceeds 21, they "bust" and automatically lose.

+After the player's turn, the dealer reveals their hand and follows a strict set of rules:
+- The dealer must **hit** (draw a card) until their hand totals 17 or more.
+- The dealer must **stand** (stop drawing) once their hand totals 17 or more.
+- If the dealer busts (goes over 21), the player wins.

+The goal is to have a hand value closer to 21 than the dealer's hand without exceeding 21.

 &nbsp;